-Almost 50 km south-west of Graaff-Reinet is the Kalkkop Crater, a gigantic circular impact that is of major scientific importance.
+Almost 50 km south-west of Graaff-Reinet is the Kalkkop Crater, which is of major scientific importance.

 To the north-west of Graaff-Reinet lies the Valley of Desolation.
 A steep and narrow road leads into the mountains that surround the valley.